alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 }
 ```

-We see some more time-based operations here: `gameEndTime.Sub(gameStartTime)` calculates the game duration as gameEndTime - gameStartTime, `gameEndTime.Add(breakDuration)` calculates the end of break time as gameEndTime + breakDuration, and `time.Duration(cfg.BreakBetweenSessionsMinutes)` converts an integer (e.g. 15) into a time value (15 nanoseconds), which is multiplied by the number of nanoseconds in a minute (`time.Minute`).
+We see some more time-based operations here:
+* `gameEndTime.Sub(gameStartTime)` calculates the game duration as gameEndTime - gameStartTime
+* `gameEndTime.Add(breakDuration)` calculates the end-of-break time as gameEndTime + breakDuration
+* `time.Duration(cfg.BreakBetweenSessionsMinutes)` converts an integer (e.g. 15) into a time value (15 nanoseconds), which is multiplied by the number of nanoseconds in a minute (`time.Minute`)

 The two helper functions are called from the main Monitor function below.
 Note that this function starts with an uppercase letter, whereas the helper functions above started with lower case letters.
 This means unlike the other two functions, this function will appear and be available when importing this package within main.go: